 I’ve been looking at certain things during this process; the landlord mustn’t live there or even close by, no dogs (because people don’t clean up after their pets) and no music producers (my current neighbour has scarred me).

-The culture barrier is pretty intense in Lagos.
-Everywhere I go, I’m asked, hope you aren’t Igbo?
-Because I’m more than just Igbo (I’m also Urhobo), I say no. The people who ask can’t even recognise Igbo or non-Igbo names so I just keep it pushing.
+The culture barrier in Lagos is real.
+Everywhere I go, I’m asked, ‘Hope you aren’t Igbo?’
+Since I’m not just Igbo but also Urhobo, I say no. Most of the people asking can’t even distinguish Igbo names from non-Igbo ones, so I just keep it moving.

 Some people don’t like to rent to single women, especially places that have a landlord living in them.
-In my last apartment, my landlord (who didn’t even live there), was fond of coming over to harass me often, sometimes as late as 9 pm.
-It didn’t stop until the day I finally shouted at him.
-As of then, I’d zeroed my mind that I wasn’t renewing my rent anyway so no need for niceties.
+In my last apartment, my landlord, who didn’t even live there, would come by and harass me—sometimes as late as 9 p.m.
+It didn’t stop until I finally shouted at him.

 Right now, I’m using Twitter, two agents on WhatsApp and word of mouth but really, people lie a lot, that’s all I can say.
 However, my current agent is someone I’ve worked with before so I feel pretty safe with him.
 He was recommended to me.